nosvagor/vagari/README.md

 If the hypothesis of _vagari_ is correct, then in a sense fashion is discovered.
 I.e., the most fashionable style of the time is found via somewhat random exploration.
-However, in a sense fashion also invented, because ultimately style (the result of fashion) is created as a means to out replicate competing styles.
+However, in a sense fashion also invented, because ultimately style (the result of the proccess of fashion) is created as a means to out replicate competing styles.

 ---